-Fight the urge to panic and run if your clothes catch fire because this will only accelerate its spread, since fire needs oxygen to sustain and grow.
-Tamping out the fire by rolling is effective, especially since your clothes may be on fire on your back or lower body where you may not be immediately aware of it.
-If ground space is limited, cover yourself with a blanket to tamp out any flames, and douse yourself with water as soon as you can.
-Additionally, always stay close to the floor during a fire; heat and smoke rise, and breathable air will normally be found at the floor-level, giving you a greater chance of escape before being overcome by smoke and toxic fumes.
+Fight the urge to panic and run if your clothes catch fire.
+This will only accelerate its spread since fire needs oxygen to sustain and grow.
+Tamping out the fire by rolling is effective.
+Especially since your clothes may be on fire on your back or lower body.
+Where you may not be immediately aware of it.
+If ground space is limited, cover yourself with a blanket.
+Tamp out any flames, and douse yourself with water as soon as you can.
+Additionally, always stay close to the floor during a fire; heat and smoke rise and breathable air will normally be found at the floor level.
+Giving you a greater chance of escape before being overcome by smoke and toxic fumes.

 Know your local emergency number.

 People of all ages need to know their emergency number (usually, it’s 911).
 Posting it near the phone and putting it on speed-dial will save precious moments when the ability to think clearly may be compromised.

 Keep your family safe by following these simple tips!